-List of deaths and violence at the Cecil Hotel explained
+List of violent incidents at the Cecil Hotel explained

-Numerous incidents of deaths and violence have occurred at Cecil Hotel in Los Angeles.
-Originally opened as a middle-class hotel on December 20, 1924, in Downtown Los Angeles, it eventually became a budget hotel, hostel, and rooming house.
+Numerous violent incidents, some resulting in death, have occurred at the Cecil Hotel in Los Angeles.
+Originally opened as a middle-class hotel on December 20, 1924, it eventually became a budget hotel, hostel, and rooming house.
 Its reputation is due to at least 16 sudden or unexplained deaths that have occurred in or around the hotel.[1]

 Timeline of incidents